-Millions of older Canadian homes were built with wood frame walls that never got filled with insulation because energy was so cheap at the time.
+Millions of older homes were built in cold climates with wood frame walls that never got filled with insulation because energy was so cheap at the time.
 Fast-forward 70 or 80 years and the world of energy economics is entirely different.
 The modern home I worked on didn’t have insulation in the garage walls, and that’s what we were fixing.

 The media has aired stories lately about the safety of spray foam, but none of the information offered is anything new.
 Yes, spray foam needs to be applied correctly, but that’s easy to do.
-Contrary to sensationalist media impressions given by the recent reports, spray foam is safe and effective.
+Contrary to sensationalist media impressions, spray foam is safe and effective.
 I used it in my own projects and my own home with no concerns.

 Since the foam gives off a little heat as it cures, it’s possible to use an infrared heat gun to “see” that foam is getting to all nooks and crannies inside a wall.
 The light areas of the infrared image above shows wall cavities partly filled, with the foam installer standing to one side, giving off plenty of heat himself.
 That’s what you can see to the right.
 The lighter areas are warmer, and show up on the infrared camera I took to the job.
 Besides looking interesting, the pattern of light and darker areas alerts you to any places inside the wall the were missed.
 If there are any, just bore more holes in the wall and inject foam where wires or nails or wood blocking may have prevented the foam from flowing and expanding where it should have gone the first time.

 Click below to watch and see the process yourself.